-The Emergency Management Team consists of college personnel who are assigned specific emergency roles and responsibilities.
-The Emergency Management Team consists of a Public Safety Group Supervisor, Student Affairs Group Supervisor, Academic Affairs Group Supervisor, Campus Services Group Supervisor, Facilities Operations Group Supervisor, and an Information Technology Operations Group Supervisor.
-The College Emergency Management Team is required to have a primary and an alternate person for each position.
+The EMT consists of college personnel who are assigned specific emergency roles and responsibilities.
+The appropriate VP for each of the areas of responsibility are responsible for assigning the supervisors listed.
+The EMT consists of a Public Safety Group Supervisor, Student Affairs Group Supervisor, Academic Affairs Group Supervisor, Campus Services Group Supervisor, Facilities Operations Group Supervisor, and an Information Technology Operations Group Supervisor.
+The College EMT is required to have a primary and an alternate person for each position.